Pulpit Friction: Plot

+Production

+Executive producer Al Jean described the episode as having a similar story to the 1944 film Going My Way.

+In August 2012, Entertainment Weekly reported that Edward Norton would guest star as a reverend.
+Jean described the character as "lovable," and he forms a rivalry with Reverend Lovejoy.
+Norton previously appeared as a different character in the twelfth season episode "The Great Money Caper."

 Reception

 Critical reception

 Robert David Sullivan of The A.V.
 Club gave the episode a B, saying "The two things that are still usually enjoyable in the show’s 24th season are musical numbers and stories about Springfield under siege."

-Rob Dawson of TV Equals said "Is ‘Pulpit Friction’ the first time a couch gag has led directly into the plot of an episode on The Simpsons?
+Rob H. Dawson of TV Equals said "Is ‘Pulpit Friction’ the first time a couch gag has led directly into the plot of an episode on The Simpsons?
 I don’t have an encyclopedic knowledge of the series, but it certainly feels unique; And the opening segment, all stemming from that broken couch, is a lot of fun.
 It’s basically an extended montage of the bedbugs spreading across town."

 Teresa Lopez of TV Fanatic gave the episode three out of five stars, saying "Other than a rather useless subplot involving Marge's missing wedding dress, this week's installment was fairly enjoyable with some great The Simpsons quotes."

 Ratings

 The episode received a 2.1 in the 18-49 demographic and was watched by a total of 4.54 million viewers.
 This made it the second most watched show on Fox's Animation Domination line up that night.